martinspaniol/Homelab/Kubernetes/GitOps/Plex Media Server/Readme.md

 ## Migrate an existing plex installation
 If you have an existing plex installation and you want to migrate the configuration you need to follow these steps.

 > Note: These instructions are initially posted from the plex team [here](https://www.plex.tv/blog/plex-pro-week-23-a-z-on-k8s-for-plex-media-server/).
+All of the following command need to be executed just once in order to migrate an existing plex installation.

 1. Open your existing plex server and disable the [empty trash setting](https://support.plex.tv/articles/200289326-emptying-library-trash/).

 2. Stop your plex server.